 - 1. Request a conference with the teacher or parent and meet privately to seek the resolution, with a spirit of reconciliation.
-Both want the good of the child and are not in an adversarial position. - 2.
-If the issues remain unresolved, the parties involved should meet with the Lower/Upper School Administrator.
+Both parties want the good of the child and are not in an adversarial position. - 2.
+If the issues remain unresolved, the parties involved should meet with the Assistant Head of School.
 Any required subsequent meetings would include the Head of School. - 3.
-If the issues remain unresolved, the matter will be presented to the Head of School by the Lower/Upper School Administrator.
+If the issues remain unresolved, the matter will be presented to the Head of School by the Assistant Head of School.
 All parties involved will meet to seek resolution as seems warranted, all in the spirit of reconciliation. - 4.
-If still unresolved, the matter will be taken to the School Board by the Head of School. - 5.
-If the issue is a school-wide issue (not pertaining to a particular child), then the appropriate person to see is the Head of School.
+If still unresolved, the matter will be taken to the School Board by the Head of School.

+5. If the issue is a school-wide issue (not pertaining to a particular child), then the appropriate person to see is the Head of School.